-Reimbursement of costs of £65,000 (2017: £78,000 costs charged to the company) were made to the company by Harwood Capital LLP, one of the company's significant shareholders, in relation to legal action being taken by the company against the company's former auditors, including at the balance sheet date a receivable of £nil (2017; £78,000 accrual).
+Reimbursement of costs of £Nil (2018: £65,000) were made to the company by Harwood Capital LLP, one of the company's significant shareholders, in relation to legal action being taken by the company against the company's former auditors, including at the balance sheet date a receivable of £nil (2018; £nil).

-25. POST BALANCE SHEET EVENTS
+23. POST BALANCE SHEET EVENTS